Simmonds, Gretzky engineer Metropolitans' All-Star Game win

 Indeed, the 3-on-3 format of this revamped midseason showcase can lead to weird hockey.
 It also allows the game's biggest stars to create moments of offensive beauty, and Simmonds' winner with Taylor Hall certainly qualified.

-Simmonds completed his hat trick with 4:58 to play, and fill-in coach Gretzky led the Metropolitan Division to a 4-3 victory over the Pacific Division on Sunday in the final match of the revamped NHL All-Star Game.
+Simmonds completed his hat trick with 4:58 to play, and fill-in coach Gretzky led the Metropolitan Division to a 4-3 victory over the Pacific Division on Sunday in the final match of the 62nd NHL All-Star Game.

-Columbus' Cam Atkinson scored the tying goal five seconds earlier for the Metropolitans in the four-team divisional tournament format of wide-open hockey introduced to the midseason classic last season.
-Washington goalie Braden Holtby blanked the Pacific over the final 10 minutes to secure the win for his 11-man team, which will split a $1 million prize.
+Columbus' Cam Atkinson scored the tying goal five seconds earlier for the Metropolitans in the four-team divisional tournament format of wide-open hockey introduced to this talent-laden exhibition last season.
+Washington goalie Braden Holtby blanked the Pacific over the final 10 minutes to secure the win for his 11-man bunch, which will split a $1 million prize.

 Simmonds won the truck awarded to the game's MVP after he put the Metropolitans ahead with a clever goal.
 Right off the faceoff following Atkinson's goal, Simmonds playfully flicked the helmet of Drew Doughty, his former Los Angeles teammate, to distract the Norris Trophy-winning defenseman.
 Simmonds then skated around him and converted a pass from New Jersey's Hall.